ansys/pyansys-heart/doc/source/user-guide/simulator.rst

 Simulator
 =========

-The `Simulator <:attr:`Simulator <ansys.heart.simulator.simulator>` module links different simulation steps for cardiac modeling.
+The Simulator <:attr:`Simulator <ansys.heart.simulator>` module links different simulation steps for cardiac modeling.
 For example, in electrophysiology simulations, you compute fiber orientation and the Purkinje network using the :attr:`BaseSimulator.compute_fibers` and Purkinje network :attr:`EPSimulator.compute_purkinje` methods before you run the physical simulation.
 In mechanical simulations, you must compute the stress-free configuration using the :attr:`MechanicsSimulator.compute_stress_free_configuration` method before running the simulation.

 Different simulators must be created based on the application:

 - :attr:`BaseSimulator`: The parent class for all other simulators.
 It holds general methods, such as fiber generation.
-- :attr:`EPSimulator`: Runs electrophysiology cardiac simulations.
+- :attr:`EPSimulator`: Derives from :attr:`BaseSimulator` and has specific methods dedicated for cardiac electrophysiology simulations.
-- :attr:`MechanicsSimulator`: Runs mechanical cardiac simulations.
+- :attr:`MechanicsSimulator`: Derives from :attr:`BaseSimulator` and has specific methods for mechanical cardiac simulations.
-- :attr:`EPMechanicsSimulator`: Runs electrical-mechanical coupled cardiac simulations.
+- :attr:`EPMechanicsSimulator`: Derives from :attr:`BaseSimulator` and has specific methods for electrical-mechanical coupled cardiac simulations.

 Here is a simple code example: